Climate of Gwadar

-The climate of Gwadar is located at 0 m–300 m meters above sea level and features a dry and hot arid climate.
+Gwadar is located at 0 m–300 m meters above sea level and features a dry and hot arid climate.
 The oceanic influence keeps the temperature lower than that in the summer and higher in winter.
 The mean temperature in the hottest month of June remains between 31 C and 32 C. The mean temperature in the coldest month of January varies from 18 C to 19 C. The uniformity of temperature is a unique characteristic of the coastal region in Balochistan.
 Occasionally, winds moving down the Balochistan plateau bring cold spells, otherwise the winter is pleasant.
 In Gwadar, winter is shorter than summer.
 Gwadar's weather is identical to that of the Middle East as most rain occurs from December till January.
 The highest rainfall of 227 mm in 24 hours was recorded on 6 June 2010.